🇨🇿

 Easiest → Near Impossible

-Strong self-catering infrastructure and a rapidly growing Prague scene; traditional Czech cooking relies on lard and meat stock in ways that are invisible on the menu.
+Strong self-catering infrastructure and a strong and growing Prague scene.
+Traditional Czech cooking relies on lard and meat stock in ways that are invisible on the menu; direct questioning solves it.

 Self-Catering

-Strong — Albert, Billa, Kaufland, Lidl, and Tesco carry a growing vegan range; dedicated plant-based shops in Prague
+Albert, Billa, Kaufland, Lidl, and Tesco all carry a growing vegan range.
+EU allergen labelling applies to packaged goods.
+Dedicated plant-based shops in Prague.
+Stock up before travelling to smaller towns.

 Vegan Scene